dotnet/roslynator/README.md

 * [How to Fix All Diagnostics in a Solution](docs/HowToFixAllDiagnostics.md)
 * [How to Generate API Documentation](docs/HowToGenerateDocumentation.md)

+Would you like to improve Roslynator documentation?
+Please see [how to update documentation](docs/HowToUpdateDocumentation.md).

 ## Other Projects

 * [Snippetica](https://github.com/JosefPihrt/Snippetica) - A collection of snippets for C++, C#, HTML, JSON, Markdown, VB, XAML and XML